clarus/smart-print/README.md

 *The pretty-printing library which feels natural to use.*

 Inspired by [PPrint](http://gallium.inria.fr/~fpottier/pprint/) of [François Pottier](http://pauillac.inria.fr/~fpottier/) and [Nicolas Pouillard](http://nicolaspouillard.fr/).
 What it gives you:
-* a generic pretty-printing library for OCaml
+* a generic pretty-printing library in OCaml
 * a simple set of document combinators
 * no multiple space and no trailing space
-* three printing modes: no splitting, splitting only when necessary, splitting all spaces
+* three printing modes: no splitting, splitting only when necessary, splitting at all spaces

 Install
 -------